juliep2723/puzzle-game-hunts/_Overview_Summary/WIP_games/Next_Game/Mall_Game/Mall_Game_Mechanics.md

   - Level 2 stores only
   - CanalSide Food + Drink eateries only
   - Mixed (shopping + food)
+  - Stores that have a certain color
+  - Stores that have in their name or logo something to do with fruit, royalty, etc (from a list), names / logos that include images of items from the sky

 **Store Name Acrostic:**
-- First letter of each store name (in specific order) spells secret word
+- First letter of each store name (in specific order) spells secret word - from videos that show the store names blurred out
 - Order determined by: unit numbers, directory position, alphabetical, or story clue
 - Example: "Go to stores 1-5, 1-7, 1-30, 1-31 in order.
-First letters spell..."
+First letters spell..." - but not solveable from mall map, so needs to be more creative

 **Store Name Anagram:**
-- Rearrange letters from store names to form relevant word/phrase
+- Rearrange letters from store names to form relevant word/phrase, but store names not readable from mall map
-- Could use: store names from specific area, first letters, last letters
+- Could use: store names from specific area, first letters, last letters, logos of a certain color
 - Example: "Rearrange letters from these 5 stores to spell the password"

 **Store Name Letter Extraction:**